-The Unit also carries out risk assessments of Maximum Residue Levels (MRLs) of active substances in pesticides.
-These assessments take account of the potential effects of the substances on the environment in general and on non-target organisms such as bees in particular.
-The Unit compiles the annual European Union Report on Pesticide Residues in Food, which gives an overview of the control activities performed in the 27 EU Member States and two EFTA countries (Iceland and Norway) in order to ensure compliance of food with the standards defined in European legislation on pesticide residues.
-The most recent report, for 2009, shows that only 0.1% of honey samples contained pesticides which exceeded MRLS.
+EFSA’s Evidence Management Unit compiles the annual European Union Report on Pesticide Residues in Food, which gives an overview of the control activities performed in the 28 EU Member States and two EFTA countries (Iceland and Norway) in order to ensure compliance of food with the standards defined in European legislation on pesticide residues.
+The most recent report, for 2017, shows that 1.8% of honey samples contained pesticides which exceeded MRLs.

 EFSA’s Panel on Plant Protection Products and their Residues (PPR Panel) provides independent scientific advice on the risk assessment of plant protection products and their residues.
 This includes in particular looking at risks to operators, workers, residents and consumers as well as the environment, including wildlife.
 One of the main activities of the PPR Panel is to develop new or review existing guidance documents on the risk assessment of pesticides, including the development of risk assessment approaches, methodologies and models.
 The Panel may provide opinions on the effects of specific active substances used in plant protection products or on any generic issue related to the safe use of pesticides.